Running and deploying the controller

 make manifests

-To test out the controller, we can run it locally against the cluster.
-Before we do so, though, we’ll need to install our CRDs, as per the quick start.
+To test out the controller, run it locally against the cluster.
+Before doing so, install the CRDs, as per the quick start.
 This will automatically update the YAML manifests using controller-tools, if needed:

 make install

-Now that we’ve installed our CRDs, we can run the controller against our cluster.
-This will use whatever credentials that we connect to the cluster with, so we don’t need to worry about RBAC just yet.
+Now that you have installed the CRDs, run the controller against the cluster.
+This uses whatever credentials you use to connect to the cluster, so you do not need to worry about RBAC just yet.

 In a separate terminal, run